-Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations Using technical assistance within cooperation with the PPO to refund wage costs of employees delivering support activities for MAs, IBMAs, AA and CA under the cooperation agreement.
+Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations cooperation and more consistent application of EU public procurement rules in the activities related to the implementation of EU funds, these agendas were entrusted to a dedicated PPO deputy chairman.
+Arrangement adopted Using technical assistance within cooperation with the PPO to refund wage costs of employees delivering support activities for MAs, IBMAs, AA and CA under the cooperation agreement.
 Arrangement to be taken Using technical assistance within cooperation with the PPO to refund costs of expert appraisals and expert opinions that will be necessary for delivering support activities for MAs, IBMAs, AA and CA under the cooperation agreement.
 Arrangement to be taken Technical assistance for cooperation with the Antimonopoly Office of the SR - Arrangement to be taken Methodology guidance provided by the PPO to parties involved in public procurement and publication of guidelines in a publicly accessible place - PPO's web site.
 Arrangement adopted Technical assistance for training of beneficiaries Training will focus on beneficiaries/applicants and will be designed, for example, to present the applicable control system, to highlight contractual requirements and obligations concerning the performance of PP control and submission of documentation for control, to inform beneficiaries of most frequent deficiencies identified by PP controls while presenting examples of best practice.
 Training should primarily be delivered by individual MAs so that its content and focus respond to the specific aspects of a given programme (e.g., customary subject matters of procurement).
 Arrangement to be taken 5.State aid The existence of arrangements for the effective application of Union State aid rules in the field of the ESI Funds.
-PA 1: Sustainable use of natural resources through environmental infrastructure development Partially Arrangements for the effective application of Union State aid rules.
+PA 1: Sustainable use of natural resources through environmental infrastructure Partially Arrangements for the effective application of Union State aid rules.
 No The obligation to comply with aid cumulation rules (if aid is granted for the same eligible costs from different public sources or de minimis aid) and compliance with the "Deggendorf" obligation were implemented in all state and de minimis aid schemes in the 2007 - 2013 programming period.
-Considering that the structure of the schemes remains unchanged, these will also be included in the aid schemes for the 2014 - 2020 programming period.
-The introduction of measures to ensure compliance with aid
+Considering that the structure of the schemes remains unchanged, these will also be included in the aid